 Studies have shown that increasing the amounts of beneficial microbes by using prebiotics (such as Amaferm®) can decrease the incidence of gastric ulceration in both the gastric glandular and nonglandular mucosa.
 Increasing the amount of beneficial microbes also limits the amount of opportunities for bad pathogens to inhabit the gut.
 Keeping a stable and abundant beneficial microbe population in the hindgut will also decrease the incidence of colonic ulceration.

 That’s where Amaferm comes in.
-Amaferm is research-proven to substantially increase the beneficial microbial population in the hindgut so they can help balance and enhance the horse’s digestive health.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 A healthy microbial population helps maintain a neutral pH in the hindgut.
 A neutral pH reduces the incidence of colonic ulcers (which often accompany stomach ulcers).

 While your horse can get his daily dose of Amaferm from all Vitalize® products, Vitalize Equine High Performance has been specifically formulated with the ulcer-prone horse in mind.
 It contains high levels of calcium that provide a protective layer in the stomach for natural prevention against ulcers.
 To learn more about this product and how your horse can get a good gut feeling, click here.